stellarterm/stellarterm/directory/README.md

 ## How to get listed
 Anchors and assets if they fulfill the requirements below (guidelines are not perfect; StellarTerm does not endorse any of these assets).

-Please gather the *8 things needed* first.
+Please gather the *9 things needed* first.
 To list your directory, please create a GitHub issue.
 To expedite inclusion into the directory, please open a pull request with changes implemented.

 Inclusion into the StellarTerm directory is not guaranteed.

-## First, show that you have 8 things needed:
+## First, show that you have 9 things needed:
 ### 1. 100+ points on Reddit [r/Stellar](https://www.reddit.com/r/Stellar/) or Project tweeted by [@StellarOrg](https://twitter.com/StellarOrg)

-To qualify via [Reddit](https://www.reddit.com/r/Stellar/) post, a post on [r/Stellar](https://www.reddit.com/r/Stellar/) about the project must have more than 100 points.
+To qualify via [Reddit](https://www.reddit.com/r/Stellar/) post, a post on [r/Stellar](https://www.reddit.com/r/Stellar/) about the project must have more than 50 points.
 Vote manipulation is not allowed.
+In the event a r/Stellar moderator tries to delete your post, StellarTerm developers are unable to help with this Reddit issue.
 Example of a post that qualifies: [https://www.reddit.com/r/Stellar/comments/7ym7vg/new_project_on_stellar_micropayments_for/](https://www.reddit.com/r/Stellar/comments/7ym7vg/new_project_on_stellar_micropayments_for/)

 To qualify via tweet, it must have been tweeted or retweeted [Stellar Development Foundation](https://www.stellar.org/)'s twitter account @StellarOrg.
 Here is an example of a tweet that qualifies: https://twitter.com/StellarOrg/status/941284847695343616